-As efficient and sophisticated as machines may be, the real secret to sustainability is not in hardware, it is in the personal commitment of the staff.
+The expedition team riverboat Tucano are the real secret to sustainability on the Motor Yacht Tucano.
+They make our cruises exciting, fun, thoughtful, and authentic.
+It is not in hardware, it is in the personal commitment of the staff.
 Our crew members from the Chef to the Captain use their passion for nature to make our cruises as minimally invasive as possible and to conserve resources.
 The M/Y Tucano has highly detailed operations procedures to make our cruises as sustainable as possible and our staff use their knowledge, commitment, and creativity to ensure their success.

 Conservation of Energy - Crew Vigilance: In energy conservation perhaps even more important than installed equipment are the many procedures we have incorporated into our operations.
 Of these the most significant is our policy of "solar power hours".
 During specific times of day when they are not needed we actually turn off all diesel fuel consuming machines.
 The vessel is designed so that even without diesel generated electricity, all critical functions operate on renewable resources including solar power.
 The solar power hours are generally in the early morning and late afternoon when the boat is at anchor and most travelers are off the vessel on excursions.
 The M/Y Tucano remains comfortable even without electrical generation because it is well insulated and because it was designed to offer water and illumination even without electricity.
 This allows us to reduce consumption of fossil fuel and the resulting emission of hydrocarbons into the atmosphere.
 The air-conditioning system does not operate during this time, but because the vessel is strongly thermally insulated the interior spaces stay cool.
 These hours are a good time to enjoy the wonderful stillness of the wilderness and appreciate the subtle natural sounds of the forest.
 Together these measures enable us to greatly reduce fuel consumption and emission of the pollutants that make up greenhouse gases, oxides of nitrogen (NOx) and hydrocarbons.